You would think that with my expertise and knowledge of maternal

-Since that pregnancy, my pelvic health has been a priority knowing that another pregnancy was in my future and my desire to avoid long term pelvic floor issues.
+Since that pregnancy, my pelvic health has been a priority knowing that another pregnancy was in my future and I have the desire to avoid long term pelvic floor issues.

 During my second pregnancy things were different.
-I’m now a full time mom and business owner.
-I have to work even harder to get me time in.
+I was now a full-time mom and business owner.
+I had to work even harder to get me time in.

 What I learned is being mindful and incorporating simple exercise throughout the day worked best for me.
 I danced with my daughter, I got on the floor to stretch or do some core exercises when she was playing, we went on walks and hikes.
 All the while I was being mindful of my posture, how I was using or not using my core and how to safely move my body to avoid problems.

-Even though I did not have the same exercise regimen during the second pregnancy as I did the first I felt more in tune with my body.
+Even though I did not have the same exercise regimen during the second pregnancy as I did the first, I felt even more in tune with my body.

-This time around I was getting ready for a home birth, my dream.
-I even went as far as to put a soaker tub in our master bathroom knowing I wanted to have a home birth for our second.
+This time around I was getting ready for a home birth, which was my dream.
+I even went so far as to put a soaker tub in our master bathroom knowing I wanted to have a home birth for our second.